 Read a complete list of foods (not of animal origin) with current EU restrictions.

-As of 1 January 2010 imports of certain foodstuffs from certain non-EU countries such as sauces, preserves, pickles and chutneys that contain any dried fruit, spices or nuts, are subject to special conditions due to contamination risk by aflatoxins.
-This will mean that consignments can only enter the EU through specific ports or airports which are designated BCPs where official controls will be carried out.
+As of 1 January 2010 imports of certain foodstuffs from certain third countries such as sauces, preserves, pickles and chutneys that contain any dried fruit, spices or nuts, are subject to special conditions due to contamination risk by aflatoxins.
+This will mean that consignments can only enter GB through specific ports or airports which are designated BCPs where official controls will be carried out.

 Soy sauce and HVP (hydrolysed vegetable protein)